-"Participating Candidate" means a candidate who has been certified by the Pthics commission as qualified to be assigned and redeem Democracy Credits.

-(17) Person," a natural person;

-(18) "Political action committee," a person or organization that raises, collects or disburses contributions to influence the outcome of an election and who is not a candidate, candidate campaign committee, ballot question committee, or a political party.
-A pPolitical action committee is not any does not include to not make changes

-(a) A pPerson that makes a contribution to a political committee or political party from his or her own funds; or

-(b) An Organization that makes a contribution to a ballot question committee from treasury funds;

-"Political committee," any candidate campaign committee, political action committee, or ballot question committee;

-(20) "Political party," any state or county political party qualified to participate in a primary or general election, including any auxiliary organization of such political party.
-An auxiliary organization is any organization designated as an auxiliary organization in the political party's bylaws or constitution except any auxiliary organization that only accepts contributions to support volunteer activities of the organization and does not make monetary or in-kind contributions or any independent expenditures to any political committee;

-(21) "Public office," any statewide office, legislative office, or county office;

-(XX) "Qualified contribution" means a contribution made by a natural person resident of the state that is not, in the aggregate, in excess of two hundred and fifty dollars (\$250) in the ease of candidate for legislative office, or in excess of five hundred dollars (\$500) in the ease of candidate for statewide office.

-(22) "Recognized business entity," any:

-- (a) Domestic corporation, limited liability company, nonprofit corporation, limited liability partnership, or cooperative duly registered with the secretary of state as of the first day of January of the current calendar year, and which is currently in good standing; - (b) Foreign corporation, limited liability company, nonprofit corporation, limited liability partnership, or cooperative duly registered with the secretary of state as of the first day of January of the current calendar year, and which is currently in good standing; or - (c) Entity organized in a corporate form under federal law.

-Recognized business entity does not include a political committee or political party or an is not a recognized business entity.
-An organization which was established by or is controlled, in whole or in part, by a candidate, political committee, or agent of a candidate or political committee is not a recognized business entity.

-(23) "Statewide office," the offices of Governor, lieutenant governor, secretary of state, attorney general, state auditor, state treasurer, commissioner of school and public lands, and public utilities commissioner;

-(23A) "Treasury funds," funds of an organization that were not raised or collected from any other source for the purpose of influencing a ballot question;

-(24) "Volunteer," a person who provides his or her own personal services free of charge.
+- (20) "Political party," any state or county political party qualified to participate in a primary or general election, including any auxiliary organization of such political party.
+An auxiliary organization is any organization designated as an auxiliary organization in the political party's bylaws or constitution except any auxiliary organization that only accepts contributions to support volunteer activities of the organization and does not make monetary or in-kind contributions or any independent expenditures to any political committee; - (21) "Public office," any statewide office, legislative office, or county office; - (21A) "Qualified contribution," a contribution made by a natural person resident of the state that is not, in the aggregate, in excess of two hundred and fifty dollars to a candidate for legislative office or in excess of five hundred dollars to a candidate for statewide office; - (22) "Recognized business entity," any: - (a) Domestic corporation, limited liability company, nonprofit corporation, limited liability partnership, or cooperative duly registered with the secretary of state as of the first day of January of the current calendar year, and which is currently in good standing; - (b) Foreign corporation, limited liability company, nonprofit corporation, limited liability partnership, or cooperative duly registered with the secretary of state as of the first day of January of the current calendar year, and which is currently in good standing; or - (c) Entity organized in a corporate form under federal law; - A The term "recognized business entity" does not include a political committee or political party is not a recognized business entity.
+An or an organization which was established by or is controlled, in whole or in part, by a candidate, political committee, or agent of a candidate or political committee is not a recognized business entity; - (23) "Statewide office," the offices of Governor, lieutenant governor, secretary of state, attorney general, state auditor, state treasurer, commissioner of school and public lands, and public utilities commissioner; - (23A) "Treasury funds," funds of an organization that were not raised or collected from any other source for the purpose of influencing a ballot question; - (24) "Volunteer," a person who provides person's own personal services free of charge.

-(12-27-7) Limit on contributions to candidates for statewide office--Violation as misdemeanor
+12-27-7.
 If the contributor is a person, no candidate for statewide office or the candidate's campaign committee may accept any contribution which in the aggregate exceeds four thousand dollars during any calendar year.
 A candidate campaign committee may accept contributions from any candidate campaign committee, political action committee, or political party.
-(1) No candidate for governor, or the candidate's campaign committee, may accept contributions from a person or political committee which in the aggregate from one source exceeds four thousand dollars (\$4,000) during any calendar year, or contributions from a political party which in the aggregate from one source exceeds forty thousand dollars (\$40,000) during any calendar year.
+No candidate for governor, or the candidate's campaign committee, may accept contributions from a person or political committee which in the aggregate from one source exceeds four thousand dollars during any calendar year, or contributions from a political party which in the aggregate from one source exceeds forty thousand dollars during any calendar year.